Gotham FC: Supporters

 Cloud 9 is the official supporters group of Gotham FC.
-They stand in the supporters' section for home games (Section 101 of Red Bull Arena, behind the right-side goal), and travel to road games, singing songs and chants throughout the game.
+They stand in the supporters' section for home games (Section 101 of Red Bull Arena, behind the south-side goal), and travel to road games, singing songs and chants throughout the game.
 During the team's tenure at Yurcak Field, Cloud 9 stood and supported from Section 9 during home games.